FulgerX2007/grafana-sheduled-reports/README.md

 **Problem**: Dashboard rendering returns errors

 **Solutions**:
-- Ensure grafana-image-renderer is running and accessible
+- Ensure Chromium is installed and accessible (in Docker: `docker exec -it <container> chromium --version`)
 - Verify the managed service account has proper dashboard permissions
 - Increase render timeout in Settings
 - Add render delay for heavy dashboards
+- For Docker deployments: ensure `no_sandbox` is enabled in renderer config

 ### Email Not Sending